pypa/pipx/README.md

 pipx ensurepath
 ```

-This will add both the above mentioned path and the `%USERPROFILE%.local\bin` folder to your search path.
+This will add both the above mentioned path and the `%USERPROFILE%\.local\bin` folder to your search path.
 Restart your terminal session and verify `pipx` does run.

 Upgrade pipx with `python3 -m pip install --user -U pipx`.